Nerwyn/service-call-tile-feature/README.md

 Sliders and spinboxes have some additional general options.
 Both can have range `Min` and `Max` values defined by the user, but default to 0 and 100.
 Both can also have a `Step` size defined, which defaults to 1.

 Sliders and spinboxes will wait one second before updating their internal values from Home Assistant.
-This time can be changed by setting `Update After Action Delay`.
+This time can be changed by setting `Update after action delay`.
 Spinboxes will wait to fire their actions until a set amount of time after their buttons have stopped being pressed.
-This time defaults to one second and can be changed by setting `Debounce Time`.
+This time defaults to one second and can be changed by setting `Debounce time`.

 ## Appearance